Sketching for Sequential Change-Point Detection: Sketching procedure

-We may further simplify the log-GLR statistic in (\ref{12}) by using the singular value decomposition (SVD) of $A$ and derive an equivalent procedure.
-This facilitates the performance analysis in Section \ref{sec:analysis}.
+We can further simplify the log-GLR statistic in (\ref{12}) using the singular value decomposition (SVD) of $A$.
+This will facilitates the performance analysis in Section \ref{sec:analysis} and leads into some insights about the structure of the log-GLR statistic.
 Let the SVD of $A$ be given by